JanHerca/urantiapedia/input/wikijs/help/roles.md

 ## “Assistant Editor” profile

-*Assistant Editors* have an account on this site, and after passing a validation process, will have permission to edit certain sections such as the *Topic Index*, articles, and material not reserved by administrators.
+*Assistant Editors* just need an account on this site, and after passing a validation process, will have permission to edit certain sections such as the *Topic Index*, articles, and material not reserved by administrators.
+Assistant editors also can send reviews and translations for bulk-uploading to Chief Editors without using GitHub, which can make work easier for this type of collaborators.

-* Their tasks start on milestone II onwards.
 * A good knowledge of *The Urantia Book* will be needed in at least one language, but better if it is English and a second language on which the book is translated.
 * It will be important to have the ability to write well and correctly.
-* No special computer knowledge will be necessary as the main job is done through the web.
+* No special computer knowledge will be necessary as the main job is done through the web or by email.

+## “Author” profile

+Authors are *Assistant Editors* who, apart from being able to edit what any *Assistant Editor* can, are also only editors with permission to edit certain content of which they are authors.

 ## “Developer” profile